elabftw/elabftw/documentation/docs/usage/import-export.md

 - each row creates a new entry from that template;
 - the CSV `title`, tags, Resource location, and metadata values are applied to the new entry;
 - a Custom Field whose name matches a template field keeps the template field's type and configuration while receiving the imported value;
-- a CSV column that does not match a template field is added as a new Custom Field;
+- a non-reserved CSV column that does not match a template field is added as a new Custom Field;
 - imported values missing from a Select, Select one, Radio, or Select multiple field's choices are added to the available choices.

 If the CSV contains both a `metadata` JSON column and individual columns matching the same Custom Fields, eLabFTW merges both into the template metadata.
 The individual CSV columns are applied last and therefore take precedence for matching fields.